 In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those within the UK only for all assets that come under an operational control boundary.
-This includes 13 schools controlled during the reporting period along with personal vehicles used for business mileage ("grey fleet").
-The Trust does not own any vehicles (e.g. minibuses).
+This includes 13 schools controlled during the reporting period along with minibuses and personal vehicles used for business mileage ("grey fleet").